ludvig-sandh/BananaBlockadeSolver/README.md

 Both banana crates and regular boxes can be pushed and dragged around, in contrast to the other obstacles which are immovable.
 Each level is configured differently - boxes, obstacles, and banana crates have different starting locations.
 In the actual game, there are additional 2x1 movable boxes in some levels that require two players to nudge.
-These are not implemented in my algorithm.
+These are not implemented in my algorithm but could be done without much extra code.

 The [A-star search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) is used to quickly find a solution for a given level.
 The heuristic function used to estimate a cost from a current game state to the solution is based on the following: